 What to make with super chunky knit yarn

 If you don’t have any idea what to do with super chunky or bulky yarn, here are some options:

 Here’s a quick breakdown of what kind of chunky yarn to buy for each project:

 Tube yarn, in particular, is great for rugs or bath mats because they don’t shed, attract fibers, or take a long time to make.
-You can quickly put together an arm knitted rug that will be soft on your feet, strong, durable, and most importantly, machine washable.
+You can quickly put together an arm-knitted rug that will be soft on your feet, durable, and, most importantly, machine washable.

 Super soft bulky yarn or tube yarn are both easily knitted into blankets of all sizes.
 The only thing to watch for is how much yarn you need according to the size of your blanket.

 If you’re knitting a queen-sized bedspread, you might need six or seven skeins of one brand compared to two skeins of another.

 Bulky yarn blankets for babies are a great idea because they’re generally softer and can encourage tactile development in an infant.
 Arm-knitted blankets are often temperature regulating so users won’t overheat in the middle of the night!